 This is a stinging species and easily identified by its orange or rust-brown colour.
-It can reach up to 18 inches wide, and is more common in North rather than South Wales.
+Welsh specimens are usually 12 - 20 inches wide, and is more common in North rather than South Wales.

 This is a stinging species, and can grow up to a foot in diameter.
 Easily identified by its brown V-shaped markings.